 SABRE RETAIL FASHION LIMITED | MODERN SLAVERY ACT STATEMENT 2017

-This transparency statement is published by Sabre Retail Fashion Limited t/a Mint Velvet in accordance with section 54 of the Modern Slavery Act 2015 and covers the financial year ended 30 April 2017.
+This transparency statement is published by Sabre Retail Fashion Limited t/a Mint Velvet in accordance with section 54 of the Modern Slavery Act 2015 and covers the financial year ended 28 April 2018.

 Our business and supply chains

-Mint Velvet is committed to being part of the global eradication of Modern Slavery and recognise that in a continually moving business environment we need to continue to improve on our actions and processes in order to fulfil our part of it.
+Mint Velvet is committed to being part of the global eradication of Modern Slavery and recognises that in a continually moving business environment we need to continue to improve on our actions and processes in order to fulfil our part of it.

 This statement was approved by the Board of Directors of Sabre Retail Fashion Limited.

-Chief Executive Officer
+Chief Operating Officer